 I teach MBA and Master of Finance classes at Peking University and CEIBS in China.
+And Sasin Business School in Thailand.
 The below courses are full semester courses.

 The three Ds of disintermediation, disaggregation and dematerialization promise to upend value chains and transform the world of work, moving up to 40% of industry revenues to digital attackers by 2030.
 For example: